Melissa Bishop-Nriagu: Career

 The 2016 Rio Olympics saw Bishop-Nriagu compete as a part of Canada's Olympic team.
 She was ranked third in the world as of July 27, 2016, after posting a national record of 1:57.43 in Edmonton, on July 16.
 Bishop-Nriagu finished fourth in the 800 m final in Rio de Janeiro, again setting a new national record for the 800 m with a 1:57.02 finish.
 Caster Semenya would win gold, while Francine Niyonsaba took silver and Margaret Wambui would pass Bishop-Nriagu for bronze in the final 50 m, beating her by 0.13s.
 It was later shown that all three podium finishers were intersex and were competing with elevated testosterone levels.
 A teary-eyed Bishop-Nriagu said after the race that "It's really kind of hard to describe this right now.
 This is what we work for for a decade and to be that close...this is tough."

 Following her pregnancy in 2018 and injury struggles in 2019, Bishop-Nriagu resumed competition and qualified to her third consecutive Canadian Olympic team, this time for the 2020 Summer Olympics in Tokyo.
 Bishop aimed to improve on her prior result in the 800 m, but placed fourth in her heat with a time of 2:02.11 and did not qualify to the semi-finals.
 Speaking afterward she said she was disappointed while noting that she had been dealing with a hamstring injury and that, ultimately, she was proud of what she had accomplished in returning to the Games.

 Personal life

-Born in Eganville, Ontario, Bishop-Nriagu lives by Lake Dore with her parents, Alison and Doug Bishop.
+Born in Eganville, Ontario, Bishop-Nriagu lives by Lake Doré with her parents, Alison and Doug Bishop.
 She married fellow Canadian athlete Osi Nriagu in October 2017.
 The couple announced they were expecting their first child in February 2018 with the baby due in June 2018.
 Their daughter was born on Monday, July 2, 2018.
 A second daughter was born to the couple July 25, 2022.